survivejs/webpack-book/manuscript/01_introduction.md

 This book wouldn't have been possible without the original "SurviveJS - Webpack and React" effort.
 Anyone who contributed to that, deserves my thanks!
 You can check that book for more specific attributions.

-Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, Viktor Jančík, Tom Byrer, Christian Hettlage, and many others who have contributed direct feedback for this book!
+Thanks to Mike "Pomax" Kamermans, Cesar Andreu, Dan Palmer, Viktor Jančík, Tom Byrer, Christian Hettlage, David A. Lee, and many others who have contributed direct feedback for this book!